If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 No English vs Having Translations

 Perhaps the biggest difference in the lessons is how English is used.
-Rosetta Stone, unlike pretty much every language-learning course I’ve come across, completely removes English from the lessons.
+Rosetta Stone uses an immersion approach.
+This means that it completely removes English from the lessons.
 Instead, everything is taught with pictures and your target language.

 There’s no English or explanations on Rosetta Stone